johannesstroebele91/React-Library/3_debugging-useRef-fragments-portals-styling/hooks/useRef-hook.md

 3. connect TS to HTML element using ref={} attribute (e.g. `<input ref={usernameInputRef}>`)
 4. Reading data from the input (e.g. `const enteredUsername = usernameInputRef.current?.value;`)
 5. Use the value `enteredUsername` as needed
-6. WARNING Reset the inputs directly by manipulating the DOM (e.g. `usernameInputRef.current!.value = "";`)
+6. Inputs needs to be resetted directly by manipulating the DOM

-# 4) Use cases

-Simlar as for useState for e.g. managing inputs

-- BUT it is much quicker than useState
-- if the goal is to only READ a value
-- NOT write it
+   1. which would normally not be advised (but here its ok)
+   2. e.g. `usernameInputRef.current!.value = "";`

-# 5) Issues resetting useRef
+# 4) Issues resetting useRef

 To reset useRef